-Postpartum depression and anxiety is much more common than you might think and can occur anytime during the first postpartum year.
+Perinatal (during and after pregancy) mood and and anxiety disorders (PMADs) are more common than you might think and can occur during pregnancy and anytime during the first postpartum year.
 One out of every 7 women who gives birth experiences symptoms of a clinical depression that requires treatment.
-While there is no single cause for postpartum depression, it likely results from a combination of biological (your brain and body), genetic (your family history), psychological (your personality and make-up) and environmental (external stressors) factors in your life.
+While there is no single cause for perinatal depression depression and anxiety, it likely results from a combination of biological (your brain and body), genetic (your family history), psychological (your personality and make-up) and environmental (external stressors) factors in your life.

 In addition, while pregnancy has traditionally been thought of as a time of emotional wellbeing, recent studies indicate that 10% to 15% of women experience clinically significant depressive symptoms during pregnancy.